Duality, Reconstruction, and Structural Toolkit Theorems in Algebraic Phase Theory: Intrinsic Reconstruction and Inevitability

 \begin{theorem} Let $\mathcal P$ be a weak algebraic phase with nontrivial boundary layer, and let $\mathcal I \hookrightarrow \mathcal P$ be its rigidity island.
 Then $\mathcal I$ is fully reconstructible from its filtered representation theory:

-In particular, reconstruction remains exact on $\mathcal I$ even though it fails globally for $\mathcal P$. \end{theorem}
+up to intrinsic phase equivalence.
+In particular, reconstruction remains faithful on $\mathcal I$ even though it fails globally for $\mathcal P$. \end{theorem}

 \begin{proof} By definition of the rigidity island, $\mathcal I^{(1)}=0$.
-Hence no defect is present on $\mathcal I$, the interaction law is closed, and no boundary strata arise.
-The filtered representation theory of $\mathcal I$ therefore satisfies the hypotheses of intrinsic reconstruction, and the functor $\Rep_f(\mathcal I)$ is faithful and essentially surjective.
+Hence no defect is present on $\mathcal I$,the interaction law closes internally on $\mathcal I$, and no boundary strata arise.
+The filtered representation theory of $\mathcal I$ therefore satisfies the hypotheses of intrinsic reconstruction, and the filtered representation theory of $\mathcal I$ detects its interaction structure faithfully up to intrinsic equivalence.
 Since boundary collapse occurs only outside $\mathcal I$, reconstruction on $\mathcal I$ remains exact. \end{proof}